GMDSP-Linked-Data/Expenditure/Generic Models/Tameside/README - Tameside Expenditure Generic Model.txt

 Click to open the greyed out boxes.
 In the bottom right section 'Use custom expression' section, click to open the 'preview/edit' box, and edit the dates using the appropriate format.

+Please see video tutorials for a walkthrough on how to code Council spending data into linked data, and then upload to the GMDSP datastore.

 Use case
 --------